 This subject is especially crucial when engaging in small talk in English especially in a business situation.
 After all, the last thing you want is to lose a lucrative contract because you started talking about a taboo topic!

 In this post, Phil shares with you what you can and cannot discuss with the British.
-This is a perfect addition to my upcoming book on Perfectly Stimulating Small Talk (see details below).

 Take it away, Phil.